opencaesar/opencaesar.github.io/_events/2023-11-22-onto-Nexus-Workshop-2024.md

 ## Breaks

 A few breaks are planned in the agenda.
-Coffee will be provided by JPL.
-However, lunch will be the responsibility of attendees (can be brought or purchased from the JPL cafeteria during lunch break).
+Some coffee/tea will be provided by JPL.
+However, other food/drinks can be brought with you or purchased from the JPL cafeteria during breaks.

 ## onto:Nexus Forum